Test Driven Development in Ruby On Rails (WIth RSpec & Cucumber)

 Though the Test Driven Development with ruby is very popular, it is not the sanest.
 Some problems come with this approach.
 Developers fail to test the actual functionality of your application; instead, they have confined just the ruby on rails programming test cases.
 By this strategy, the final product deviates from what you had thought to be because it confines the test cases, not the result.

 To solve this issue, another concept that comes along with the TDD is Behavior Driven Development (BDD) and Behavior Driven Tests (BDT).

-Behavior Driven Development BDD
+What is Behavior Driven Development BDD?

 This method is like an extension of the Test Driven Development, and it works in short loops of feedback after applying TDD to each feature added.
 So just like TDD ruby on rails, applying BDD to Ruby on Rails web application is also a test-first approach where developers write the Behavior Driven Tests (BDT) in simple English language or domain-specific language.